meghanaguduru/meghanaguduru.github.io/_posts/2025-3-10-about-the-author.md

 image: meghana_cmu.jpeg
 ---

 Hi there!
 I'm Meghana.
-I'm a Machine Learning Engineer with previous experience in Computer Vision, now expanding into NLP and Generative AI.
-I’m all about hacking and building cool, impactful solutions where AI meets the real world.
+I’m a Machine Learning Engineer with a strong foundation in Computer Vision, now exploring the exciting worlds of NLP and Generative AI.
+I love bringing ideas to life at the intersection of AI/ML, Computer Vision, NLP, prototyping, software, and hardware—where tech meets the real world in meaningful ways.

+Always down to chat, brainstorm, or dive into a hackathon—let’s [connect](meghanaguduru@gmail.com) and make something awesome!